WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 *Figure 6 - repository issues*

-In Figure 6 I provided explanation for some of the changes I requested.
-The top priority for me was to change the SQLLiteConnection that we used in constructors for repositories to UndacDatabase object.
-The reason for that is because in the future we are planning to use another type of database and we will have to change this part to accomodate different types of databases.
-But the code should not care about that, we should be able to subsitute the database type without it making any difference on the repository pattern and it's constructor.
-Therefore we want to satisfy the dependecy inversion rule from SOLID, although technically we should use an interface for substitution.
-Saying that we do not implement other databases yet and we might never have it(technically possible).
-I pointed out that this changes are already in the main and we cannot revert back to the old ways.
+In Figure 6 I provided an explanation for some of the changes I requested.
+The top priority for me was to change the SQLLiteConnection that we used in constructors for repositories to the UndacDatabase object.
+The reason for that is that in the future we are planning to use another type of database and we will have to change this part to accommodate different types of databases.
+But the code should not care about that, we should be able to substitute the database type without it making any difference on the repository pattern and its constructor.
+Therefore we want to satisfy the dependency inversion rule from SOLID, although technically we should use an interface for substitution.
+Saying that we have not implemented other databases yet and we might never have them (technically possible).
+I pointed out that these changes are already in the main and we cannot revert back to the old ways.